This is a short pictorial review of the Pentacon 29mm f/2.8 Multi Coated manual lens on the Sony Nex 6 camera.

 The normal cost for one of these lenses ranges from about £5 to about £40 on ebay, depending on when you buy it and who you buy it from.
 You will normally pay less for an example bought in an auction rather than with a ‘buy in now’ offer, but I doubt you would pay over that range for a good example.

-On a crop sensor camera like the nex the lens is an equivalent focal length of 43.5mm, so a widish standard lens.
+On an APS-C crop sensor camera like the NEX 6 the lens is an equivalent focal length of 43.5mm, so it becomes a widish standard lens.

 I used this lens on my Nex 6 to take some pictures about Stevenage today in Jpeg+Raw mode.
 Normally I would only shoot in Raw mode, but this gives me the ability to show the ‘out of camera’ performance which may be useful to some people.